How to maintain landscape lighting

 2. 2

-Use a soft cloth to wipe down the lenses and light covers to remove any dirt or debris.
+Use a soft cloth to wipe down the fixtures and remove any dirt, debris, or overgrown vegetation.

 3. 3